emosheeep/vite-plugin-lib-inject-css/README.md

 # Questions

-## Why does style code injection fail?
+## Why does Style Code Injection Fail?

 Here're some possible reasons:

 - When `build.cssCodeSplit` is `false`, all of css code will be collected into a standalone css file named `style.css`, **style injection will be skipped**.

-- When `rollupOptions.output.preserveModules` is `true`, the association between a chunk and the css it referenced will lose for some reason, in which case **style injection will be skipped**.

-Due to the **internal implementation**, we have to make some trade-offs:
+- *Before v2.2.0*, when `rollupOptions.output.preserveModules` is enabled, the style code injection will be skipped for some reasons.
+This problem has been solved, refers to [#29](https://github.com/emosheeep/vite-plugin-lib-inject-css/issues/29).

 ```js
 {